National Interest Waiver Analysis

 Future Research Roadmap

 The following roadmap outlines a sustained, multi-year research agenda to be conducted in the United States.
-Each phase builds on the current body of work, four provisional patents, eighteen Zenodo deposits, twelve hardware research platforms, 2,800+ structured experimental runs, and advances the governance architectures toward physical validation, formal certification, standards adoption, and production deployment across U.S. defense and autonomous transportation sectors.
+Each phase builds on the current body of work, seven provisional patent applications, twenty-four Zenodo deposits, twelve hardware research platforms, 2,800+ structured simulation runs, and advances the governance architectures toward physical validation, formal certification, standards adoption, and production deployment across U.S. defense and autonomous transportation sectors.

 Near Term (1-3 years): Physical Validation & Formal Verification

 • Formal verification: Complete TLA+ and UPPAAL model checking of HMAA, CARA, SATA, FLAME, and MAIVA governance invariants across all authority state transitions.
-Current TLA+ verification covers 48,751 states and 8 safety properties for the rover testbed; the target is full-pipeline verification for BLADE-EDGE and BLADE-AV configurations.
+Current TLA+ verification covers 23,748 states and 8 properties, of which 5 invariants and a liveness property are verified and 2 upgrade-path properties are vacuous at this bound for the rover testbed; the target is full-pipeline verification for BLADE-EDGE and BLADE-AV configurations.

 • Rover and UAV physical builds: Complete assembly and integration testing of both platforms (37 and 52 components respectively).
 Conduct physical flight testing with Cube Orange+ autopilot and MAVLink/HIL bridge.
 Validate simulation predictions against real sensor data under adversarial and degraded conditions.